Shell's floating LNG facility sets sail from South Korea for Australia

-LONDON Royal Dutch Shell's (RDSa.L) Prelude floating liquefied natural gas (FLNG) ship has left a shipyard in South Korea for its destination offshore northwest Australia, the company said on Thursday.
+LONDON (Reuters) - Royal Dutch Shell's (RDSa.L) Prelude floating liquefied natural gas (FLNG) ship has left a shipyard in South Korea for its destination offshore northwest Australia, the company said on Thursday.

 Shell's $12.6 billion (9.72 billion pounds) Prelude project is expected to start operating next year, the company said, after long delays since the oil major first decided to go ahead with the project in 2011.